 A new four-year cycle of “Study Days” started in 2017.

-The next meetings program conducted by Filippo Pizzoni and Margherita Lombardi for Orticola di Lombardia will take place in the spring 2019.
+The next meetings program conducted by Filippo Pizzoni and Margherita Lombardi for Orticola di Lombardia will take place on february 14th & 15th, 2020.

 Learn more… (Italian only) Orticola di Lombardia’s Study Days 2019